aleshaleksey/fansys23/16-recipes.md

 Additionally sometimes the template has unfilled proficiencies/abilities in a given column for a level (should be 3 abilities and 1 proficiency, except level 1 which can accommodate 6 proficiencies).
 Unfilled slots indicate that just about any ability/proficiency would go well there.

+The recipes are presented with tables which show the number of SP dice, MP dice, abilities and proficiencies at each level.
+[Base](02-base-rules.md#base) is written in brackets together with level.
+In the same way [Nat](02-base-rules.md#nat-and-sup-attack-of-the-three-letter-words) and [Sup](02-base-rules.md#nat-and-sup-attack-of-the-three-letter-words) are written in brackets in the "SP dice" and "MP dice" columns respectively.

 - [Vanguard](#vanguard)
 - [Protector](#protector)
 - [Archer](#archer)